jmvsevilleja/mongodb-mflix/README.md

 # Full-Stack Movie Search Application

 This project is a full-stack application featuring a NestJS backend API and a Next.js frontend.
-It allows users to search for movies using traditional search or AI-powered semantic recommendations using Mistral AI embeddings and MongoDB vector search.
+It allows users to search for movies using traditional search or AI-powered semantic recommendations using Mistral AI embeddings, MongoDB vector search, and LangChain intelligent filtering.

 ## Features